2018 Bennion Teachers' Workshop - Revolution, Representation, Propaganda:

 - Monday: What is "Atlantic" and Comparative History?
 Discussion of the Methods and Themes of the 2018 Workshop

-Evening: Keynote Address - Free and Open to the Public at 6:30 p.m.: "Discovering Democracy in the 18th-Century Atlantic" by Dr. William Klooster.
+Evening: Keynote Address - Free and Open to the Public at 6:30 p.m.: "Discovering Democracy in the 18th-Century Atlantic" by Dr. Wim Klooster.
 Book Signing and Light Reception.
+Eccles Conference Center, Room 207.

 - Tuesday: Privileges versus Rights: Mock "Estates General" Meeting at the USU Amphitheater and Preparing for "Reacting to the Past" Role-Play